Los Angeles Rams vs. Tennessee Titans NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Home and road insights

-- Los Angeles has two wins against the spread, and is 4-1 overall, at home this season.
+- Los Angeles has covered the spread twice at home, and is 4-1 overall there, this year.

-- Los Angeles has gone over the total in three of five games at home this year.
+- In three of five games at home this season, Los Angeles has hit the over.

-- This year on the road, Tennessee is 3-1 against the spread and 3-1 overall.
+- This season on the road, Tennessee is 3-1 against the spread and 3-1 overall.

-- Tennessee has gone over the total in all four of their away games this season.
+- This year, in four road games, Tennessee has gone over the total every time.

 Powered by Data Skrive.